Get started today!

 The course of study prepares students to work with individuals and groups from diverse backgrounds and developmental stages, helping them gain skills for living in a complex and culturally diverse society.
 Master’s candidates learn how to provide direct services and consultations as well as conduct workshops, classes and preventative programs.

 Applying what you learn in a real-world setting is an important part of the program.
-Many master’s candidates get that experience at the Community Voices Clinic based at two local public schools in Southside Bethlehem, where they are supervised by a Lehigh professor and doctoral-level graduate assistants.
+Many master’s candidates get that experience at the Community Voices Clinic based at two local public schools in Southside Bethlehem, where they are supervised by a Lehigh professor and doctoral-level graduate assistants, as well as at other local schools in Bethlehem and Allentown.

 Lehigh’s faculty brings to the classroom a wide variety of experience in addition to a deep well of knowledge of the latest research, best practices and techniques in counseling.
 A low student-to-faculty ratio means master’s candidates work closely with mentors throughout the program.